emalopezperez/DolceDress-e-commerce-app/README.md

 1. Clone the repository.
 2. Create a copy of `.env.template` and rename it to `.env`, then change the environment variables.
 3. Install dependencies with `npm install`.
-4. Start the database with `docker compose up -d`.
-5. Run Prisma migrations with `npx prisma migrate dev`.
-6. Execute seed with `npm run seed`.
-7. Start the project with `npm run dev`.
+4. Start the project with `npm run dev`.

 ## Run in Production